 Eight non-professional skaters were invited to participate, representing a diverse range of ice skating activities, backgrounds and ages.
 Despite sharing an ice rink most of them had never met one another before.
-They were chosen because of the importance skating plays in their lives and the different ways they inhabit the ice, leaving marks that are distinct to them, that show their individual paths.
+They were chosen because of the importance skating plays in their lives and the different ways they inhabit the ice, leaving marks that are distinct to them and show their individual paths.